 They understand that the real estate market appears difficult to get into, but only if you’re strictly buying for security purposes.

 First-time investors are now taking every opportunity to invest in real estate in a way that allows them to invest for reasons such as comfort instead of security, lifestyle instead of retirement, and versatility instead of restriction.

 Generation Y, in particular, are choosing to become “rentvesters” instead of giving up on their dream of property ownership entirely.

 Rentvesting involves investing in property in more affordable locations, including interstate if necessary, while continuing to rent in the inner-city suburbs where young people want to live.

 This way, they’re having their property cake and eating it, too.
 They’re investing for their financial future without having to forgo any of the lifestyle factors that they want and desire.

 According to ING Direct’s latest Financial Wellbeing Index, there is a growing number of young buyers in the 18 to 34 age bracket becoming property investors.

-The index showed that 22 per cent of Generation Y own at least one investment property, despite concerns about housing affordability, followed by 20 per cent of Generation X and 19 per cent of Baby Boomers.
+The index showed that 22% of Generation Y own at least one investment property, despite concerns about housing affordability, followed by 20% of Generation X and 19% of Baby Boomers.